A Jedi's Fight - A Star Wars Fan Fiction Story

 Chati's face had turned read during her story.

-"I can show you what I mean.
-It must be possible to spot those friends of master Skywalker long before they can land with their space ship."
-She added.
+"I can show you what I mean, if it's view at the area from above.
+It must be possible to spot those friends of master Skywalker long before they can land with their space ship, " She added.

 General Madine pressed several buttons in front of him.
 In the middle of the table a holographic image of the Palomintar system popped up.
 Madine amplified Palomintar Four, the forth planet of the system.

 "You're a good listener and you've done a fast way of problem solving, young lady," He said, "My compliments.
+Here is your view from above.
 Now show us the areas you mentioned.
 Come over here.
 It's easier to point the locations from this side of the table."

 "This the mountain ridge to the north of my home town.
-Behind it is the barren wasteland of the lava flow.
-Ribana, where the Quelans lived, is over there.
-To the west is the valley we used to grow our crops and vegetables.
-My family owned a large estate there with a vineyard.
-To the south, here, is the forested area.
-The trees grow a large part of that area, but they are growing smaller until they are no longer trees, but just small bushes.
-Finally these bushes disappear too and the deserted plain is covered with a weed which is dangerous.
+Behind it is the barren wasteland of the lava flows.
+Ribana, where the Quelans lived, is over there in the middle.
+Around Ribana we used to grow our crops and vegetables on the plans.
+East of Ribana behind these hills is the vineyard of my family.
+Further east are many forested hills which merge with those south of Ribana.
+Tot the south the hills are higher separated with many valleys.
+The trees grow in a large part of that area, but further south they become smaller until they are no longer trees, but just small bushes.
+Finally these bushes disappear too and the deserted plains behind the hills is covered with a weed which can be dangerous.
 It entangles any traveler who tries to cross it, leading to a certain death.
-We have lost several of our men as they were looking for our herds of nagawas."
+We have lost several of our men as they were looking for our herds of nagawas.
+To the west behind the plains around Ribana lay what we called the wildlands.
+We've crossed those land to reach the western habor."

 Again Chati's face had turned red.
 General Madine put his hand on the young girl's arm.

 "Thank you, Chati, for this excellent explanation.
-We will move the Tychorion away from Palomintar Four up to two hundred planet diameters in the orbits between of Palomintar Five and Six.
-At that height we still can keep a close watch over the area you have pointed out to us.
-Wedge, you and your men can do some surveillance at a lower height, while watching the activities of the Basilisaea and keep her at bay.
-We keep in touch with the Falcon, using a shielded pro-con communication frequency.
-If any movement approaching Palomintar Four or near the surface in this area is being noticed, we can alert you, Luke, and give you the exact location."
+We will move the Tychorion go in static orbit above Palomintar Four at some hundred hundred planet diameters.
+There the Tychorion will stay.
+At that height we can keep a close look at the area you have pointed out to us.
+Wedge, you and your men can do some surveillance flights at a lower height, while watching the activities of the Basilisæa which will keep her at bay.
+We'll keep in touch with the Falcon, using a shielded pro-con communication frequency.
+If any other space ship is approaching Palomintar Four or nearing the surface in this area, it is noticed, we can alert you, Luke, and give you the exact location."

 Madine turned to Chati.

-"Young lady, I think you should instruct my surveillance droids where to look.
+"Young lady, I think you should instruct the surveillance droids where to look.
 You will provide them with the coordinates of that area you pointed out."

 He called the duty officer.

-"Take this young Jedi padawan to our observation system.
-The droids have to be programmed to set up a visual and audio surveillance in an specific area on the continent of Myr.
+"Take this young assistant of master Skywalker to our observation deck.
+Several droids have to be reprogrammed to set up a visual and audio surveillance in an specific area on the continent of Myr.
 She knows the exact coordinates.
 She has to confirm the images the droids are plotting, are matching the area precisely.
-Oh, lieutenant Nordean, after she has finished, show her around at the Tychorion," Madine said and laughed at Chati, "I feel, that you're quite curious about my ship."
+Oh, lieutenant Nordean, after she has finished, show her around at the Tychorion," Madine said and laughed at Chati, "I feel, that you're curious about my ship."

 "Wow, thank you, sir!
-I didn't dare to ask, but I would love to see a bit more of this ship.
-Master Skywalker, may I leave with the general's lieutenant?"
+I didn't dare to ask, but I would really like to see a bit more of this ship.
+Ben, may I leave with the general's lieutenant?"
 Chati asked.

-"Alright then," Madine ordered, "Off you go, young padawan.
+"Alright then," Madine ordered, "Off you go, young Jedi assistant.
 Come back when you've finished your round."

 To be continued...